TobyFlynn/FEM-Examples/README.md

 2D-Euler-FR contains an implementation of FR for the Euler equations on a 2D grid (Not finished yet)

-1D-Advection-DG contains an implementation of the Discontinuous Galerkin method for the 1D advection equation (Not finished yet)
+1D-Advection-DG contains an implementation of the Discontinuous Galerkin method for the 1D advection equation